Philip Edward Howard

 Class assignments and grading

-Students will be evaluated through their participation in class discussions (25%), the drafting of a publishable review of a recent scholarly book on some aspect of information societies (25%), and the submission of a manuscript, the content of which can be negotiated at the beginning of the course (50%).
+Students will be evaluated through their participation in class discussions (25%), the drafting of a publishable review of a recent scholarly book on some aspect of comparative research (25%), and the submission of a manuscript, the content of which can be negotiated at the beginning of the course (50%).
 Students are encouraged to draft or redraft a conference paper, thesis proposal, dissertation chapter, or other manuscript as appropriate for the stage they are in for their academic career.
-Case studies of particular countries or particular ICTs are welcome.
 In important ways, the freedom to develop a manuscript over the course of our 10 weeks of conversations is more challenging than writing a class-specific paper, so students should come to the first meeting with a sense of what they want to draft or redraft.